nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ## About SBA

-The U.S.SBA was founded in 1953 on the principle of promoting and assisting small enterprises in the U.S. credit market (SBA Overview and History,US Small Business Administration (2015)).Small businesses have been a primary source of job creation in the United States; therefore,fostering small business formation and growth has social benefits by creating job opportunities and reducing unemployment.One way SBA assists these small business enterprises is through a loan guarantee program which is designed to encourage banks to grant loans to small businesses.SBA acts much like an insurance provider to reduce the risk for a bank by taking on some of the risk through guaranteeing a portion of the loan.In the case that a loan goes into default,SBA then covers the amount they guaranteed.There have been many success stories of start-ups receiving SBA loan guarantees such as FedEx and Apple Computer.However,there have also been stories of small businesses and/or start-ups that have defaulted on their SBA-guaranteed loans.The rate of default on these loans has been a source of controversy for decades.[reference](https://www.tandfonline.com/doi/full/10.1080/10691898.2018.1434342)
+The U.S.SBA was founded in 1953 on the principle of promoting and assisting small enterprises in the U.S. credit market (SBA Overview and History, US Small Business Administration (2015)).
+Small businesses have been a primary source of job creation in the United States; therefore,fostering small business formation and growth has social benefits by creating job opportunities and reducing unemployment.
+One way SBA assists these small business enterprises is through a loan guarantee program which is designed to encourage banks to grant loans to small businesses.SBA acts much like an insurance provider to reduce the risk for a bank by taking on some of the risk through guaranteeing a portion of the loan.
+In the case that a loan goes into default,SBA then covers the amount they guaranteed.
+There have been many success stories of start-ups receiving SBA loan guarantees such as FedEx and Apple Computer.
+However, there have also been stories of small businesses and/or start-ups that have defaulted on their SBA-guaranteed loans.
+The rate of default on these loans has been a source of controversy for decades.[reference](https://www.tandfonline.com/doi/full/10.1080/10691898.2018.1434342)

 ## Project Overview

-Using the partially provided dataset along with Machine Learning Algorithms we can predict the risky customers.Additionally,using the results from the predictive modelling we can improve the potential rate of Loan Approval.
+Using the partially provided dataset along with Machine Learning Algorithms we can predict the risky customers.
+Additionally, using the results from the predictive modelling we can improve the potential rate of Loan Approval.

 ### Business Objective